She was warned—that leaving Valinor would mean exile.

 Sauron, too, is actually given a chance to return and face his judgement before the Valar.
 Yet deep shame and fear of an unknowable sentence causes him to double down instead, retreating into the depths of Middle-earth, where he falls back into his comfortable Morgoth-nurtured self.

-And not coincidentally, it is in this Second Age that Galadriel’s leadership begins to escalate.
+And not coincidentally, it is in this Second Age that Galadriel’s leadership flourishes.
 First, she and Celeborn linger in Lindon, where she hangs out with the much younger Gil-Galad (last High King of the Noldor) and a chap named Elrond Half-Elven; then, they drift eastward and kickstart a Noldorin realm west of the Misty Mountains.
 Here they are appointed as Lord and Lady, and at her prompting, establish diplomatic ties with their mountain-dwelling neighbors: the Dwarves of Khazad-dûm!
-These were the happier times when you could, you know, just speak “friend” and enter.
+These were the happier times when you could, y’know, just speak “friend” and enter a place.

 But it isn’t just trade with the Dwarves that brought her there.
 Galadriel alone “perceived that there was an evil controlling purpose abroad in the world,” despite the long peace that followed Morgoth’s removal.
 She has a special brand of sixth sense and ideas about what to do about it.
 Now Celeborn isn’t as pleased to be mingling with the Dwarves for some very personal reasons.
 In Unfinished Tales, Tolkien writes: